artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 == Upgrade Notice ==
 = 3.11.0 =
-* Added compatibility with YITH WooCommerce Product Bundles.
-On bundles set to "Items will be bundled in a unique shipment", the bundled items now inherit the bundle shipping class and no longer add their own weight and dimensions, so the bundle shipping rate is applied correctly.
+* Added compatibility with YITH WooCommerce Product Bundles: bundled items now inherit the bundle shipping class and no longer add their own weight and dimensions.
 * Compatible with WooCommerce 11.0.

 == Translations ==